 Gro-Bags, Gro-sacs and planters can be used to grow a magnitude of vegetables, fruits, salad leaves and herbs, which can provide a good size home-grown crop for a very small amount of money.

-- First you need to place the gro-bag/planter in your selected location, then loosen the compost by shaking/kneading or rolling the gro-bag/planter making sure when you’ve finished doing this the compost is evenly distributed.
+- First you need to place the Gro-bag/planter in your selected location and then loosen the compost by shaking/kneading or rolling the Gro-bag/planter, making sure when you’ve finished doing this the compost is evenly distributed.

 - Same first two steps as with seeds

-- Gently refill the space left in the whole and lightly firm the plant
+- Gently refill the space left in the hole and lightly firm the plant.

 - Place a cane with each plant and tie it to it, this will provide stability and stop it from falling/bowing over. as the plant grow, keep tying it in.
 Alternatively, you can use a planting ring.

-- Depending on what you are gowing, you may only be able to place in one seed/plant per gro-sac, some vegetables don’t require a lot of room, so you would be able to grow more in each gro-sac
+- Depending on what you are growing, you may only be able to place in one seed/plant per gro-sac, some vegetables don’t require a lot of room, so you would be able to grow more in each gro-sac.

-- A weekly feed of diluted liquid tomato feed, or a vegetable & fruit feed, will be needed due to the limited amount of compost in the gro-bags, gro-sacs and planters and the nutrients in it will be used up quickly
+- A weekly feed of diluted liquid tomato feed, or a vegetable and fruit feed, will be needed due to the limited amount of compost in the gro-bags, gro-sacs and planters and the nutrients in it will be used up quickly.